Dade Phelan: Speaker of the Texas House of Representatives

 On January 12, 2021, Phelan was elected the 76th Speaker of the Texas House of Representatives.
-He is the first Speaker of the House in state history from Southeast Texas.

 Voting rights

 On August 12, 2021, Phelan signed arrest warrants for the 52 Democratic lawmakers who had left the state to deny a quorum.
 The lawmakers were attempting to block the passage of legislation considered by certain civil rights groups to restrict voting access to voters of color.
 During the House debate on the bill, Phelan banned Texas representatives from using the word "racism".